api7/api7-ingress-controller/docs/en/latest/upgrade-guide.md

 #### `ApisixUpstream`

-Due to current limitations in the ADC (API Definition Controller) component, the following fields are not yet supported:
+Due to current limitations in the [ADC](https://github.com/api7/adc) component, the following fields are not yet supported:

 * `spec.discovery`: Service Discovery
 * `spec.healthCheck`: Health Checking

 More details: [ADC Backend Differences](https://github.com/api7/adc/blob/2449ca81e3c61169f8c1e59efb4c1173a766bce2/libs/backend-apisix-standalone/README.md#differences-in-upstream)

+#### `ApisixClusterConfig`

+The `ApisixClusterConfig` CRD has been removed in 2.0.0. global rules and configurations should now be managed through the `ApisixGlobalRule` CRDs.

+#### Ingress

+##### API Version Support

+Currently supports networking.k8s.io/v1 only.
+Support for other Ingress API versions (networking.k8s.io/v1beta1 and extensions/v1beta1) is not yet available in 2.0.0.

-#### Limited Support for Ingress Annotations
+##### Limited Support for Ingress Annotations

 Ingress annotations used in version 1.x.x are not fully supported in 2.0.0.
 If your existing setup relies on any of the following annotations, validate compatibility or consider delaying the upgrade.